Blue9/ece3400-team20/Labs/milestone2.md

 ## Avoiding other Robots

 In order to avoid other robots, we attached an IR Sensor to the front of the robot.
 The robot performs an FFT utilizing the "optical_FFT" function written in Lab 2.
 If we do detect a decoy robot, then we treat it as a wall in our wall detection algorithm above.
-This is why there is an OR statement with "optical_FFT()" above.
+This is why we added an OR statement with "optical_FFT()" above in the "move_forward" state as well as added similar conditions in the "adjust_left" and "adjust_right" states.
+We initially had issues with integrating the FFT but we adjusted our value of ADCSRA and we found it to work.

 A video of our robot avoiding other robots, walls, and line following is as follows: